 Enter Bird's Name in Search Box:

-Species: The American Redstart (Setophaga ruticilla) is one of the more common warblers to be seen in North America.
-The very attractive male, who is quite active in singing throughout the whole day, and most of the summer, can be seen flittering from branch to branch, exposing its large orange areas on the side of its breast, its opened wings and flared tail feathers.
+Species: The American Redstart (Setophaga ruticilla) is one of the more common warblers seen in North America.
+The very attractive male is quite active and seems to sing throughout the day.
+During the summer, it can be seen flittering from branch to branch, showing off the large orange areas on the side of its breast, its opened wings and flared tail feathers.

-Distinctions: Sexually dimorphic, the male has large orange markings on its breast, wings and a base of tail feathers, shiny black body with a white breast.
-Female has olive coloured body, grey head, yellow feathers on wings, side of breast and at base of tail feathers.
-Juvenile similar to female, with maybe a hint of black on side of breast and brown wings.
+Distinctions: Sexually dimorphic, the male has large orange markings on its breast, wings and at the base of its tail feathers.
+It has a shiny black body with a white breast.
+Female has an olive-coloured body, grey head, yellow feathers on its wings, side of breast and at base of tail feathers.
+Juvenile is similar to female, with maybe a hint of black on the side of the breast and brown wings.

-Voice: Loud songs consisting up to five or six notes, constant singing throughout the day.
-Always moving from branch to branch, and tree to tree.
+Voice: Loud songs consisting of up to five or six notes, constant singing throughout the day.
+Always moving from branch to branch and tree to tree.